 You can volunteer at any time of the week – day or night.
 While most volunteering takes place during office hours, you can volunteer at evenings and weekends too, depending on what you want to do.

-Typical volunteer opportunities outside office hours include: campaigning, telephone counselling services and help lines, mentoring and tutoring, environmental work, and sports.
+Typical volunteer opportunities outside office hours include: campaigning, telephone counselling services and help lines, mentoring and tutoring, sports and special events.
 Virtual volunteering provides flexible opportunities to volunteer online.
 Most roles range from 2 – 16 hours per week.

 Are there age restrictions?

-Anyone can volunteer but there may be age requirements depending on the type of volunteer role.
+There may be age requirements depending on the type of volunteer role.
 Some not-for profit organisations have a policy of not involving volunteers under or over a certain age.
-Insurance is often cited as a reason for not involving younger volunteers.
-Organisations will specify if there are age restrictions for a certain volunteer role.
+Insurance is often the reason for this.
+Organisations will specify if there are age restrictions for a role.

 Can people on tourist visas volunteer in Australia?

 The Department of Home Affairs has updated its website information on people on visas volunteering.
 Generally speaking, if a person’s visa allows them to do paid work they are able to volunteer, however everyone’s circumstances and visa conditions are different.
 Please check the Department of Immigration website for the latest information.